Atman50/emacs-config/README.md

 </table>

-<a id="org7f34599"></a>
+<a id="org2531ca3"></a>

 # Working with C#

-Because I'm a C# developer and pretty much dislike a lot of the GUI issues in Visual Studio, I've spent some amount of time coming up with a good C# configuration.
-This works spectularly well and takes only minutes to setup.
+I'm a C# developer and pretty much dislike big edits using Visual Studio.
+I've spent some amount of time coming up with a good C# configuration.
+This works spectacularly well and takes only minutes to setup.

 To use Omnisharp follow these directions: